VinLvy/musiSc/README.md

 ```
 ## Setup and Usage

-1. **Save the Bot Script:**
+1. **Save the Player Script:**
-Save the provided Python code as music_bot.py (or any other .py filename you prefer) in a directory of your choice.
+Save the provided Python code as music_player.py (or any other .py filename you prefer) in a directory of your choice.

+2. **Create Music Folder:**
+In the same directory where you saved music_player.py, create a new folder named music_files.

-2. **Prepare Your Music Files:**
+3. **Place Your Music Files:**
-Place your MP3 (or WAV, OGG) music files in the same directory as your music_bot.py script.
+Put your MP3 (or WAV, OGG) music files into the music_files folder.
+The player will automatically detect and list them.

-- Important: By default, the bot is configured to look for Any Other Way.mp3, Never Say Die.mp3, and A Moment Apart.mp3.
-You can rename your files to match these, or edit the music_files dictionary in the music_bot.py script to match your actual file names.

 Example music_files dictionary in the code: